warweak/Hello-World/README.md

 # Hello-World
-Let's do it
+Let's do it.
-born to defend.
+Born to defend.
-don't know who i am or what can i do?
+Don't know who i am or what can i do?